minculeteandrei/JmsHomeworkSDT/README.md

         </dependency>
 ```

 with these changes done, you should have a successful connection.
-Enjoy :smile
+Enjoy 😄